-If there is one thing that I like about macro and close-up photography it’s that no matter where you are right this moment, there is a fascinating subject waiting to be shot.
+If there’s one thing I like about macro and close-up photography, it’s that no matter where you are right this moment, there is a fascinating subject waiting to be shot.
 Not many other kinds of photography can make that claim.
-Photographers that enjoy shooting portraits are dependent on a model to shoot.
+Photographers who enjoy shooting portraits are dependent on a model to shoot.
 Landscape photographers exist in a seasonal world of changeable weather.
-A sports photographer has to go to where the sports are played and they too are limited by season.
+A sports photographer has to go to where the sports are played, and they too are limited by season.

 What is “Macro”?

-So far we have used the words ‘macro’ and ‘close-up’ in this article.
+So far we’ve used the words ‘macro’ and ‘close-up’ in this article.
 We also need to add ‘close-focus’ to our list of terms.
-These three terms will often get used interchangeably and that’s not entirely correct.
-Without getting too technical here are basic definitions of the three terms:
+These three terms often get used interchangeably, and that’s not entirely correct.
+Without getting too technical, here are basic definitions of the three terms:

 - Close-up is a photo term that describes filling the frame with the subject.
 A close-up isolates the subject from its environment.
 Any lens or any camera is capable of taking a close-up.

-We will go over some of the more technical aspects in more depth in a future installment.
-For this article we will use the term ‘Macro’ in talking about this subject.
+We’ll go over some of the more technical aspects in more depth in a future installment.
+For this article, we will use the term ‘Macro’ in talking about this subject.
 Purists will just need to bear with us for now.

 Some Tools of the Trade

 Macro photography is so popular that most cameras have an exposure mode built-in to support it.
-If your camera has selectable modes you will find macro by selecting the icon shaped like a tulip.
+If your camera has selectable modes you’ll find macro by selecting the icon shaped like a tulip.
 Selecting this mode on a compact camera can cause the camera’s lens to lock at the optimum length for close work.
-On a DSLR the macro mode only changes exposure meter settings and focus zones; selecting the mode won’t do anything to the mounted lens.
+On a DSLR, the macro mode only changes exposure meter settings and focus zones; selecting the mode won’t do anything to the mounted lens.

 There are true macro lenses available for every DSLR lens mount.
 These are the lenses that offer a 1:1 or 1:2 image ratio.

-We will talk in depth about the equipment and accessory options that can take macro photography from enjoyable curiosity to passionate pastime in future installments.
-For now we have three assignments designed to get us thinking in terms of small, tiny and details.
+We’ll talk in depth about the equipment and accessory options that can take macro photography from enjoyable curiosity to passionate pastime in future installments.
+For now we have three assignments designed to get us thinking in terms of small, tiny, and details.

 Next article: Inexpensive Macro Accessories

-For these assignments use your camera in the Macro Mode setting.
-If you are shooting a DSLR and have a tele-zoom lens you might wish to have it mounted to the camera.
+For these assignments use your camera in the Macro mode setting.
+If you’re shooting a DSLR and have a tele-zoom lens, you might wish to have it mounted to the camera.

 Stu Eddins is blogger, instructor, merchandiser, and is generally in charge of a lot of things for Porter’s Digital Cameras and Imaging.
-Visit their site at http://www.porters.com/.
 Years of experience over the counter and in classrooms have turned Stu into an evangelist for image preservation, capturing and sharing memories, and helping people understand digital cameras, digital camera lenses.